Janamya/exercises/README.md

 * Import files from code repository
 * Run the test collection by typing in newman run -and the path to folder with files

-This would be the overall description of this exercise repository which is representing my learning curve in the past three months and the instrustions on how to set and run the tests.
+This would be the overall description of this exercise repository which is representing my learning curve in the past three months and the instructions on how to set and run the tests.